 - After filtering type 4 LSA and Type 5 LSA, it automatically generates a default route.

 - The default route is advertised by ABR in the form of LSA3.

 - We configure stubs for all the routers present in an area.

 - We can’t configure Area 0 as a stub area.

-- Stub area not allow a virtual-link.
+- The stub area does not allow a virtual link.

 When we configure an area as a stub, then it brake the neighborship with neighbor router and then send next Hello Packet with the stub-bit.

 Let’s take a look, how we configure Stub Area!